frconor-ebook/meditations/_posts/2025-02-17-be-you-perfect.md

 completely, without reserve, to the guidance and providence of God, than the person who is perfect?

-One perfect soul glorifies God more than thousands of imperfect souls because a single act of love on the part of a perfect soul is more pleasing to God than the total of all the incomplete acts of love offered by those who have not reached perfection.
+One perfect soul glorifies God more than thousands of imperfect souls, because a single act of love on the part of a perfect soul is more pleasing to God than the sum total of all the incomplete acts of love offered by those who have not reached perfection.

 But the perfect soul is constantly occupied in such acts of perfect